• Charge:

 4. The selection of students will not be influenced by political or financial factors.

-5. The Associate and Assistant Deans for Admissions organize, facilitate and execute the decisions of the committee.
+5. The Admissions Dean(s) organize, facilitate and execute the decisions of the committee.

 6. The Admissions Committee establishes ad hoc working groups or subcommittees as needed.